Anthony-Nolan/Atlas/README_Integration.md

 > The function `ManuallyImportMacs` should be called, within the `ATLAS-FUNCTIONS` functions app.

-### HLA Metadata

-HLA "metadata" refers to HLA naming conventions drawn from international HLA nomenclature, [hosted here](https://raw.githubusercontent.com/ANHIG/IMGTHLA/)

-HLA metadata will be automatically imported for the latest stable version at the time of a matching algorithm data refresh (see below)

-To enforce a recreation (e.g. in the case of a schema change), or to import an older version, manual endpoints can be hit.

-> The function `RefreshHlaMetadataDictionaryToSpecificVersion` should be called, within the `ATLAS-MATCHING-ALGORITHM-FUNCTIONS` functions app.

-### Haplotype Frequency Sets

-Haplotype frequency sets should be provided in the [specified JSON schema](Schemas/HFSetSchema.json).

-They should be uploaded to the `haplotype-frequency-import` container within Azure Blob Storage.
-Anything uploaded here will be automatically processed, stored in the SQL database, and activated if all validation passes.

-On success, a notification will be sent, and on failure, an alert.

-Donors/patients will use an appropriate set based on the ethnicity/registry codes provided - such codes must be identical strings to those used in HF set import to be used.

-A "global" set should be uploaded with `null` ethnicity and registry information - when no appropriate set is found for a patient/donor, this global default will be used.

 ### Donor Import

-There are two supported donor import processes.
+There are two supported donor import processes: [Full](/README_DonorImport.md#full-mode) or [Differential](/README_DonorImport.md#differential-mode).
 Both use the [following JSON schema](Schemas/DonorUpdateFileSchema.json), and will be automatically triggered when any files are uploaded to the `donors` container in Azure Blob Storage.

 In both cases, we expect performance to be better with several smaller files, than with larger ones.

+See [Donor Import README](/README_DonorImport.md) for more information.

 > On Concurrency: The number of allowed concurrent processes of donor import files is controlled in two places.
 >